JayesonLS/ISA-Cards/README.md

 is only correct for the supported Tandy 1000 models and will result in memory conflicts in any other system.

+To make this board, a GAL22V10/ATF22V10 must be pre-programmed with the provided JED file.
+A flash ROM must be pre-programmed with the provided BIOS image (not yet created).

+[1][2]

 BasicSerial
 ===========

 Status: Untested.

-Adds a single 9 pin serial port to a PC.
+Adds a single 9 pin serial port to a vintage PC.
 Created with early Tandy 1000's in mind which have no COM ports from the factory.

+Decoding is handled by a 74xx688.
+Alternatively, a JED file is provided for programming the needed decode functionality into a GAL16V8/ATF16V8.

 DualSerial
 ==========